Skip to main content

 • humor

-The humor in Cube&star is characterized as colorful and minimalistic, featuring darkly subtle Nietzschean quips from geometric creatures that evoke a mix of laughter and introspection, all while being aesthetically pleasing.
+The humor in Cube&star is characterized as dark and subtle, featuring Nietzschean quips from geometric creatures that evoke a mix of laughter and introspection.
+Players appreciate the game's colorful and minimalistic aesthetic, which complements its intelligent comedic elements.

-• “Cube&star is colorful, minimalistic, smart, and darkly funny.
+• “Cube&star is colorful, minimalistic, smart, darkly and subtly funny.
 The Nietzschean quips from the various geometric creatures make me alternate between wanting to laugh or cry, and the game is aesthetically exquisite.”

 Buy Cube & Star: An Arbitrary Love